-Jane Arthurs, Professor in Television at Middlesex University and Ben Little, Lecturer in Media and Politics at the University of East Anglia, examine Russell Brand’s journey from comedian and media personality to outspoken political figure
+Jane Arthurs, Professor in Television at Middlesex University, and Ben Little, Lecturer in Media and Politics at the University of East Anglia, the authors of Russell Brand: Comedy, Celebrity, Politics, explore celebrity politics using the eccentric entertainer’s journey from TV funny man to outspoken political figure.

 By the Autumn of 2013, UK politics had settled into an uneasy calm.
 The waves of unrest that had started in London with student protests and the invasion of Conservative Party HQ in 2010, and carried through into the rise of direct action movement UK Uncut and the Occupy LSX camp outside St Paul’s Cathedral.
 In August 2011 it culminated in five days of destruction and looting by disenfranchised youth, who trashed high streets across the country.
 This followed a pattern of similar protest and unrest across large parts of the world, co-ordinated through social media, but acted out in the streets and squares of world cities.
 There were ‘take the squares’ occupations across Europe, the spread of the Occupy movement from Zucotti park to financial districts across the world, and most significantly a tide of revolutions that swept the Middle East and North Africa known collectively as the Arab Spring.